 Some animals that are nocturnal (awake at night time) in the heat of summer – like bat-eared foxes – become diurnal (awake during the day), radically improving your chances of seeing them.

 Female grazers – like zebras, wildebeest and antelope – are generally heavily pregnant, waiting for the summer rains and fresh grazing to arrive to drop their babies.

 What you also won’t see – and may not miss! – are the bugs.
 Insects generally go into the larval stage during the dry winter, meaning there are fewer mosquitos, ticks, flies, butterflies, ants, dragonflies and so forth about.
 Check with your travel clinic about malaria medication regardless of the season or destination.
 Fewer bugs has a downside though: insectivorous birds, reptiles (including snakes) and amphibians will be laying low and waiting for summer.
 Even in the Okavango Delta, you may not see frogs in peak season.

-Some places are unreachable in summer because of the high water levels in the Okavango Delta, so they will only open once the water subsides in winter.
+Some places that are unreachable in summer because of the high water levels in the Okavango Delta only open once the water subsides in winter.
 Bear in mind though, that water levels fluctuate and may drop so low by the end of a long dry winter that water-based activities are not possible.

 If you are wanting to a multi-day walking safari, opt for winter.
 Walking during the cooler days will be less exhausting and there will be much less mud about.

 If you want to combine your safari with climbing Mount Kilimanjaro in Tanzania, winter is a great time to go.
 Yes, it will be colder but the shale that makes up the summit is far more stable and easier to climb in cooler weather.

 If you want to go to Victoria Falls, go in the early half of peak season – around June and July – while water levels are still fairly high.
 As the rains dry up, so do the Falls – by October, the Zambian side is often just disappointing rock face.